Bianchi-I cosmology with scale dependent $G$ and $\Lambda$ in asymptotically safe gravity: BI Cosmology

 where $c$ is an integration constant with suitable dimension.
 Note that the energy density~\eqref{eq_Ein_BI_rho} in the classical solutions, upon substituting the above expansion rate of the volume element, is given by

 The energy density vanishes for $c = 0$, giving the classical Kasner universe discussed in Appendix~\ref{kasner_app}, regardless of whether the cosmological term is zero or not.
-Thus, at least at the classical level, the solution for the volume element in the Kasner universe is always governed by a single integration constant and this is so because the solution is imposed the condition $\rho = 0$.
+Thus, at least at the classical level, the solution for the volume element in the Kasner universe is always governed by a single integration constant and this is so because the condition $\rho = 0$ is imposed on the solution~\cite{Brizuela:2024}.

 The solution for the total volume $V$ as a function of cosmic time $t$ is implicitly given by

 where ${V}_0$ is the initial volume at time $t_0$.